keithcollins/pi-bots/README.md

 This is a simple system I came up with for running multiple Twitter bots from my Raspberry Pi.
 Note I run this on Raspbian GNU/Linux 8 (jessie).

 I've also includded the code to a few of my own bots in the /bots directory, to help get you started with making bots in node.js.
-It's pretty easy, just use [Twit](https://github.com/ttezel/twit).
+Basically just use [Twit](https://github.com/ttezel/twit).

 The setup is pretty easy.
 Just install node.js and: